 PTSD must be diagnosed by a psychiatrist.
 Approximately 7.8 percent of Americans experience PTSD at some point in their lives, with women suffering from PTSD at double the rate that men face it.

 PTSD is not the only way trauma victims suffer.
-Victims can also suffer anxiety and depression because of the trauma they’ve endured, which puts them at risk of developing substance addictions and a reduced quality of life.
+Victims can also suffer anxiety and depression because of the trauma they’ve endured, which puts them at risk of developing substance addictions and reduced quality of life.
 Other trauma symptoms include:

 - Anger, denial, and emotional outbursts;